joaotavora/snooze/README.md

 Snooze is for RESTing in Common Lisp.

 It's a framework for setting up routes and links to them.
-It invites you to use plain old CLOS generic functions to define routes:
+It invites you to use plain old CLOS generic functions to define routes matching:

 * matching HTTP verbs
 * matching headers `Content-Type` or `Accept`, according to the verb
 * matching certain URL patterns

+URI parameters map directly to `&key` and `&optional` parameters and there's also URL-generating logic for view code.

-It's all done with CLOS, so every route is a method that you can trace, `M-.` into, etc. There's a `defroute` macro for some syntactic sugar, but it isn't even mandatory.
+It's all done with CLOS, so every route is a method that you can

+* trace like a regular function
+* find its definition with`M-.`
+* delete

+There's a `defroute` macro for some syntactic sugar, but it isn't even mandatory.

-Snooze is currently based on the great [Hunchentoot][hunchentoot], but I'd welcome [pull requests][issues] that make it plug into other web server.
+Snooze's currently backend implementation is based on the great [Hunchentoot][hunchentoot], but I'd welcome [pull requests][issues] that make it plug into other web server.

 Up and running
 --------------